pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 _class: titlepage
 -->

-# Introduction to Object-Oriented Programming (OOP)
+# Introduction to<br>Object-Oriented Programming (OOP)

 ---

 # What is OOP?

 - OOP is a programming paradigm that revolves around objects.
-- Objects represent instances of classes, encapsulating data and behavior.
+- Objects represent instances of classes, encapsulating data **and behavior**.
 - Key principles include encapsulation, inheritance, and polymorphism.

+## OOP in C++

+- C++ is not (only) a OOP language.
+- C++ is a multi-paradigm programming language that supports procedural, object-oriented, and generic programming.
+- C++ allows developers to combine these paradigms effectively for various programming tasks.

 ---